 "This would mean a lot more money to smallholders in Africa who can barely afford to send their children to school, purchase a nutritionally balanced diet, and access medical care."

 —Dr. Marc Ghislain of the International Potato Center (CIP) Kenya Office

-The 2Blades Foundation, a non-profit research organization based in the Chicago area, is a principal sponsor of a project that recently developed a durable solution for late-blight potato disease which helped cause the Irish Potato Famine in the 1840s, leading to the deaths of a million Irish people and at least 100,000 citizens of other nations.
+The 2Blades Foundation is a principal sponsor of a project that recently developed a durable solution for late-blight potato disease which helped cause the Irish Potato Famine in the 1840s, leading to the deaths of a million Irish people and at least 100,000 citizens of other nations.

 Potatoes are the world’s third-most important food crop, producing nutritious food more quickly, on less land, and in harsher climates than any other major crop.
 Over half the world’s potatoes are grown in developing countries by smallholder or subsistence farmers.

 Yet even today, late blight, caused by Phytophthora infestans remains one of the most destructive crop diseases globally, affecting more than 7 million acres of cultivated potato and causing an estimated $10 billion in economic losses in developing countries each year.

 In Kenya and Uganda, where over 1 million smallholder farmers now grow potatoes, late-blight disease can destroy up to 70 percent of their crop.
 Farmers in wealthier nations spray fungicide to protect potato crops, but these treatments may be unavailable or unaffordable in developing countries.

 Our partners’ new disease-resistant potato variety can boost African farmers’ production, increase their incomes, and improve their families’ health.